osquery/foundation/MOVING_PARTS.md

 ### `osquery-packages` S3

-This is maintained by Facebook (@theopolis).
+This is maintained by the osquery AWS organization (osquery-storage).
 The content is 100% public.

 It contains dependencies for the build, in some cases pre-built dependencies.